 - Touching or brushing up against you; and

-- Showing you pornographic of sexually suggestive material.
+- Showing you pornographic or sexually suggestive material.

-Under the Sexual Discrimination Act 1984 (Cth) certain circumstances will be taken into account when determining what is reasonable.
+Under the Commonwealth Sexual Discrimination Act 1984, there are certain circumstances will be taken into account when determining what is reasonable.
 These include:

 - Your age, sex, sexual orientation, gender identity, intersex status, marital or relationship status, religion and race or national or ethnic origin;